 - Signpost Programme.
 AHI is a sponsor of this Teagasc-led to support climate action by Irish farmers, with the main goals of reduce gaseous emissions from Irish agriculture, while creating more profitable and sustainable farming enterprises.

-- Food Vision Dairy Group https://www.gov.ie/en/press-release/c121b-minister-mcconalogue-announces-food-vision-dairy-group/ AHI is a member of this Group established by the Minister of Agriculture, Food and the Marine with the initial priority, in line with the Food Vision 2030 strategy, to “produce a detailed plan by Q2 2022 to manage the sustainable environmental footprint of the dairy sector”.
+- Food Vision Dairy Group https://www.gov.ie/en/press-release/c121b-minister-mcconalogue-announces-food-vision-dairy-group/.
+AHI is a member of this Group established by the Minister of Agriculture, Food and the Marine with the initial priority, in line with the Food Vision 2030 strategy, to “produce a detailed plan by Q2 2022 to manage the sustainable environmental footprint of the dairy sector”.
+Follow link for a copy of the published report, including references to animal health measures.